Icinga/icinga2/doc/4-configuring-icinga-2.md

 * You are required to define specific configuration for each host/service?
 * Does your configuration generation tool already know about the host-service-relationship?

-Then you should look for the object specific configuration setting `host_name` etc accordingly.
+Then you should look for the object specific configuration setting `host_name` etc. accordingly.

 Finding the best files and directory tree for your configuration is up to you.
 Make sure that the [icinga2.conf](4-configuring-icinga-2.md#icinga2-conf) configuration file includes them, and then think about:

 * tree-based on locations, hostgroups, specific host attributes with sub levels of directories.
-* flat `hosts.conf`, `services.conf`, etc files for rule based configuration.
+* flat `hosts.conf`, `services.conf`, etc. files for rule based configuration.
 * generated configuration with one file per host and a global configuration for groups, users, etc.
 * one big file generated from an external application (probably a bad idea for maintaining changes).
 * your own.